Sjlver/sosp2015-notes/history_day/01os_foundations.md

 (Jim Gray).
 Laws should be true at all times and in all places.
 Locality is a cosmic principle.
 Virtual memory is a great idea, but is not a principle.

-OS principles got into computer science:
+Some OS principles got into computer science:

 - Interactivity
 - Naming / mapping